vizor-games/tracetool/Readme.md

 ## Changelog

-See {file:Changelog.md} for a list of changes.
+See [Changelog.md](Changelog.md) for a list of changes.

 ## Roadmap

-See {file:Roadmap.md} for a list of scheduled features and changes.
+See [Roadmap.md](Roadmap.md) for a list of scheduled features and changes.

 ## License

-tracetool is licensed under the MIT license.
-Please see the {file:LICENSE} for more information.
+tracetool is licensed under the MIT licence.
+Please see the [LICENCE](LICENCE) for more information.